When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The 5 tips I’ve listed below will help you to lose weight by riding an electric bike – you will lose weight just by cycling regularly, but if you want to see drastic changes you may want to implement all of them together.

 Consistency is the key – you need to build yourself up to about an hour a day.
-The great thing about riding an electric bike is you can tailor the assist to suit your personal needs.
+The great thing about riding an electric bike is you can tailor the assistance to suit your personal needs.
 If you live in a fairly flat area then you shouldn’t need to use full power mode, if you live in a very hilly region then only use full power if you find yourself struggling.
-Most modern e-bikes produce very intuitive assist and will produce power in relation to how much effort you’re putting in.
+Most modern e-bikes produce very intuitive assistance and will produce power about how much effort you’re putting in.

 Strava is great for tracking your progress, although you will need to pay £5.99 per month to unlock the premium features – I have found it a great motivational tool and it’s you can monitor your progress over the months.

-When I was using an e-bike to lose weight, I incrementally reduced the assist levels and my body adapted – I started challenging myself by riding up hills without the assist (just to see if I could) – this payed dividends when it came to making the shift to a regular bike as pedalling a heavy e-bike up hill without assist is hard, even for a seasoned cyclist.
+When I was using an e-bike to lose weight, I incrementally reduced the assist levels and my body adapted – I started challenging myself by riding up hills without the assist (just to see if I could) – this paid dividends when it came to making the shift to a regular bike as pedalling a heavy e-bike uphill without assist is hard, even for a seasoned cyclist.

-It’s also worth experimenting with your pedalling cadence (rpm) as this will also have an effect on weight loss and endurance – it seems that pedalling at a low to moderate cadence of 40-60 rpm you use less energy and burn more fat whereas pedalling faster tends to expend more energy, and burns more carbohydrate.
+It’s also worth experimenting with your pedalling cadence (rpm) as this will also affect weight loss and endurance – it seems that pedalling at a low to moderate cadence of 40-60 rpm you use less energy and burn more fat whereas pedalling faster tends to expend more energy, and burns more carbohydrate.